Photo by Jerry Zhang / Unsplash

 • But there is no sidecar yet

-• And there is no record of which preset was used
+• And there is no record yet of which preset was used (a record gets created on the first commit)

 At this point, “3FR” refers to the source file type, not the rendering state.